bookofproofs/bookofproofs.github.io/_sources/history/18th-century/brashman.md

 9. Coined the idea of a graph to help visualize linear transformations of algebraic equations.
 10. Helped to establish the field of mathematical physics and its related applications.

 Born 14 June 1796, Rassnova: near Brünn, Austria-Hungary (now Brno, Czech Republic).
-Died 13 May1866, Moscow, Russia.
+Died 13 May 1866, Moscow, Russia.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Brashman/)